The Highly Sensitive Person in Psychotherapy

 Clinical Implications of the Research for Assessment

 The research findings on differential susceptibility, along with the characteristics of SPS associated with it, do make assessment complex.
 Presentations may vary from a patient with a good childhood but severely stressed due to being overstimulated by mismanaged success, to those with traumatic childhoods or severe attachment issues who are deeply troubled and in whom sensitivity might be missed.
 Further assessment complications result from other traits that may be present, for example, extraversion or high sensation seeking.
 We will discuss what to look for in a patient’s history and current presentation, and the three mistakes to be avoided.
-Elaine will conclude the session with an experiential exercise in pairs.
+Elaine will conclude the session with an experiential exercise.

 Dr Elaine Aron